symbolibre/symbolibre/README.md

-# Symbolibre math apps
+# Symbolibre software

-Calculator applications, mainly math-related.
+This repository contains calculator applications and related libraries.

 ## Building the applications